javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 }

 let g = f(); // while g is alive
-// there corresponding Lexical Environment lives
+// their corresponding Lexical Environment lives

 g = null; // ...and now the memory is cleaned up
 ```